-There are frequencies that will need to be boosted and there are ones that will need to be cut.
+Some frequencies will need to be boosted and some will need to be cut.
 After you make your adjustments, go back and repeat the procedure.
-(You may have to do this more than once to get the EQ settings at the correct levels to achieve a flat response.)
+(You may have to do this several times to get the EQ settings at the correct levels to achieve a flat response.)
 Then play your tracks and listen to see if the adjustments have improved the overall sound.
 You can now use the four-band semi-parametric EQ on the console to add more depth to the track if needed.